If you suffer from premature ejaculation, kegel exercises are one of the classic ways you can develop better control during sex.

 At first, it may just seem like one large and weak muscle group, and that’s totally normal when you start out.
 In time you’ll get better at pinpointing different muscles rather than the entire pelvic floor.

 How do I know if I’m using the right muscles?

-If this still doesn’t make sense, there are other ways to be sure you’re using the right muscles.
-Take a look at this separate explanation of how to locate your PC muscle.
-You can head on over there and then come back when it seems clear to you.
+If this still doesn’t make sense, there are other ways to be sure you’re using the right muscle.
+Take a quick look at my article about locating your pelvic floor muscles if you need to.

 Aren’t there different types of kegels?

 When you see my weekly plan below, you’ll notice there are different types of kegel exercises.
 You still use the same muscle, but just training it in different ways, for example:

 - Quick pumps or squeezes – when you contract or squeeze the muscle fast and then release.
 You can then do lots of these in quick succession.

 - Holds – contract the muscles and don’t let go for a certain amount of time.